snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 Create your own verticals and result types, so end users can view search results from new connections.
 Without this step, data from your connection won't show up on the search results page.

 To learn more about how to create your verticals and MRTs, see [Search results page customization](customize-search-page.md). -->

-## Limitations

-The Oracle SQL Microsoft Graph connector has these limitations in the preview release:

-* The on-premises database must run Oracle Database version 11g or later.
-* ACLs are only supported by using a User Principal Name (UPN), Microsoft Entra ID, or Active Directory Security.
-* Indexing rich content inside database columns is not supported.
-Examples of such content are HTML, JSON, XML, blobs, and document parsings that exist as links inside the database columns.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).